Lee Fairclough

-Lee Fairclough (born June 2, 1973) is a Canadian politician who was elected as a member of Provincial Parliament (MPP) in the 2025 Ontario general election.
-She represents the electoral district of Etobicoke—Lakeshore as a member of the Ontario Liberal Party.
+Lee Fairclough (born June 2, 1973) is a Canadian politician who has served as the member of Provincial Parliament (MPP) for Etobicoke—Lakeshore since 2025.
+A member of the Ontario Liberal Party, she is a candidate in the 2026 Ontario Liberal Party leadership election.

+Before entering politics, Fairclough worked for more than two decades in Ontario's health system as a medical radiation therapist, hospital executive, and health-quality leader, including as president of St. Mary's General Hospital in Kitchener (2019–2022) and as senior vice-president of clinical care at the Centre for Addiction and Mental Health (CAMH).
+Since September 2025 she has served as the Liberal critic for hospitals, mental health, and addictions and homelessness.

-Early Life and education
+Early life and education

 Fairclough's parents, Valerie and Neville Fairclough, immigrated to Canada from England in 1967.
-First settling in Etobicoke then Southampton, Ontario, on the shore of Lake Huron during Fairclough's pre-teen years to return to Scarborough, Ontario, during her teens attending Sir Wilfrid Laurier Collegiate Institute.
+They first settled in Etobicoke, then moved to Southampton, Ontario, on the shore of Lake Huron during Fairclough's pre-teen years, before moving to Scarborough, Ontario, where she attended Sir Wilfrid Laurier Collegiate Institute.

 Valerie Fairclough taught high school art and English while Neville Fairclough worked as an engineer on nuclear projects for Ontario Hydro.

-Fairclough has lived in Etobicoke—Lakeshore since 2001 where she and her husband raise two children.
+In her inaugural speech, Fairclough said her father eventually led construction of the Darlington Nuclear Generating Station.

 Fairclough has a Master's degree in Health Sciences (MHSc) from the University of Toronto, an undergraduate degree in biology and mathematics (BSc) from McMaster University, and is a certified Medical Radiation Therapy Technologist (MRTT) trained at the University of Waterloo.
 She is an adjunct professor at the University of Toronto, Institute of Health Policy, Management and Evaluation.

 Fairclough was a competitive swimmer for many years including as a Varsity Swimmer for McMaster.
 After university, Fairclough was a member of the Canada women's national rugby union team from 1995 to 1998.
+She represented Canada at the 1998 Women's Rugby World Cup in Amsterdam.

+Since 2001, Fairclough has lived in Etobicoke—Lakeshore, where she and her husband raise two children.

 Career

 She began her medical career as a medical radiation therapist at Princess Margaret Cancer Centre, subsequently moving to several roles within Princess Margaret and the University Health Network.
-She moved to Health Quality Ontario in 2014 as VP, Quality Improvement, and in 2018 also served as interim Executive Lead to establish the newly announced Mental Health and Addictions Centre of Excellence.
+She moved to Health Quality Ontario in 2014 as vice president of quality improvement, and in 2018 also served as interim executive lead to establish the newly announced Mental Health and Addictions Centre of Excellence.

-She was appointed President of St. Mary's General Hospital in Kitchener in 2019.
-She stepped down from that job in 2022 to run in Etobicoke—Lakeshore in the 2022 Ontario general election, in which she was defeated by Christine Hogarth despite being endorsed by the Not One Seat movement which sought to unify the progressive vote.
+She was appointed president of St. Mary's General Hospital in Kitchener in 2019.
+She stepped down from that job to run in Etobicoke—Lakeshore in the 2022 Ontario general election.
+She subsequently served as senior vice-president of clinical care at the Centre for Addiction and Mental Health until the 2025 election when she ran again in Etobicoke—Lakeshore defeating Hogarth.